softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 ## Enable App Engine Admin API

 Since we will be using Cloud Build to deploy our application, we need to enable the `App Engine Admin API`.
-This will allow other services, such as Cloud Build, to administer the application.
+This will allow other services, such as Cloud Build, to administer on App Engine.

 To enable the `App Engine Admin API`, run the following in Cloud Shell